 - Phone interviews tend to be short, so, make sure you keep your answers as concise as possible.
 If you feel like you could talk more around a certain question, ask if they'd like you to go into more detail

-Preparing for a face-to-face interview
+Preparing for a face-to-face graduate interview

-For some graduate jobs, a face-to-face interview is the only or final part of the recruitment phase for others you may have to have two or three face-to-face interviews before you find out if you've succeeded or not.
+For some graduate jobs, a face-to-face interview is the only, or final part, of the recruitment phase for others you may have to have two or three face-to-face interviews before you find out if you've succeeded or not.
 No matter where you are in the recruitment phase the following tips will help:

 - Research the employer: even if this is your third interview with the organisation, make sure you have researched the company thoroughly.
 Keeping yourself familiar with the employer will help you anticipate interview questions and remind you why you applied in the first place

-- Go over your application and you CV: read through your initial application and expand on any examples you have given and consider some alternatives, which might be more appropriate now you know more about the role
+- Go over your application and your CV: read through your initial application and expand on any examples you have given and consider some alternatives, which might be more appropriate now you know more about the role

 - Ask questions about the organisation and about the role itself: this will show that you have a keen interest in the job